 by Michael Maciel

-We all seem to have a pretty good idea of what’s wrong with other people and so little understanding of what’s wrong with ourselves, preferring to think that we’re basically okay but that those we disagree with are fundamentally flawed in some way.
-But, when we’re honest with ourselves, the reason people bother us so much is that they stir up the demons inside us, and we don’t know what to do about those, so we project them onto others and then try to deal with them out there.
+We all seem to have a pretty good idea of what’s wrong with other people and so little understanding of what’s wrong with ourselves.
+We prefer to think that we’re basically okay but that those we disagree with are fundamentally flawed.
+But when we’re honest, the reason people bother us so much is that they stir up our inner demons.
+And we don’t know what to do about those, so we project them onto others and then try to fix them out there.

-The way out of this dilemma is to get past this idea of otherness and realize that we ARE that other person.
+We need to get past this idea of otherness and realize that we ARE that other person.
 They are the embodiment of the things within us that we haven’t figured out yet.
 And it’s not that those things are evil, necessarily, because we don’t know that.
-It’s far more likely that they are simply those things that are foreign to us — part of us but foreign — and that can be extremely upsetting.
+It’s far more likely that they are simply those things that are foreign to us—part of us but foreign—and that can be extremely upsetting.

 The old aphorism is true: my enemy is my teacher.
 In order to fix the world, then, we have to become better students.